Trade Intelligence Center

 What is a Bill of Lading info

-Examples for Bill of Lading (B/L) info are as follows;
+Please have a look at Wikipedia for a definition of Bill of Lading (B/L).
+Examples for B/L info are as follows;

 > (if you still don’t know) Apple’s computers are manufactured by FoxConn in China

-> Russian Aeroflot airlines purchased a B777 bushing from GE last year
+> Russian Aeroflot airlines purchased a B777 bushing from GE in 2019

 Which data is accessible